Crashes on Auckland's Southern and Southwestern motorways - expect delays

 Two crashes on Auckland's Southern and Southwestern motorways are causing delays for motorists this morning.

-A crash was reported just after 7am on `the Southwestern Motorway, State Highway 20, on Māngere Bridge.
+A crash was reported just after 7am on the Southwestern Motorway, State Highway 20, on Māngere Bridge.

+Three out of five northbound lanes were blocked as tow services were called in to clear the scene.

-Just before 7.30am, the NZ Transport Agency said three out of the five northbound lanes were blocked.
+At 8.15am, the NZ Transport Agency said all lanes were now clear - except for the bus lane, which remained blocked.

 Motorists passing through the area are being urged to drive with extra precaution and to expect delays.